 This post may contain affiliate links

-This wanderlust post is about countries in the Baltic Area.
+This wanderlust post is about capital cities in the Baltics Area.
 Firstly we have Tallin, Estonia.
 What appeals to me – its walled, cobblestoned Old Town, Kiek in de Kök, a 15th-century defensive tower.
 It’s Gothic Town Hall, built in the 13th century and with a 64m-high tower, sits in historic Tallinn’s main square.
 I just love cites filled with historic sites.
 And this sounds perfect for me !

 Another one is Riga, Latvia.
 It was founded in 1201 as a base for crusading German knights, and for three centuries it thrived as one of the Baltic ports in the Hanseatic League.
 In turn, Riga then became part of the Polish-Lithuanian Commonwealth, and then the Swedish and Russian empires.
 You can sense this history in the cobbled streets of Riga’s old town, which is bounded by the river Daugava and the city canal (previously a moat), and in its architecture.
 The only thing I need to avoid are the stag parties !